 Dry cleaning process

-• Tagging and inspection- This is a necessary step in both process of cleaning, and it’s done to avoid any possible blame game.
+• Tagging and inspection– This is a necessary step in both means of cleaning, and it’s done to avoid any possible blame game.

-• Stain Pretreatment- This is part of the inspection process, where a cleaner checks for any stains prior to the solvent cleaning process.
+• Stain Pretreatment– This is part of the inspection process, where a cleaner checks for any stains before the solvent cleaning process.

-• Dry cleaning- This is where the main difference in the two methods is noticed.
-The clothes are loaded in a drum machine and cleaned with water-free solvent and then gently agitated in the solution.
-The solvent is drained and then recycled, and your clothes are rinsed in a fresh solvent to flush away any remaining dirt.
+• Dry cleaning– This is where the main difference between the two methods is noticed.
+The clothes are loaded in a drum machine and cleaned with a water-free solvent and then gently agitated in the solution.
+The water is drained and then recycled, and your clothes are rinsed in a fresh solvent to flush away any remaining dirt.

-• Post-spotting- This step is in most cases not necessary, unlike laundry cleaning because, dry cleaning works very well in removing stains.
-However, it’s not 100 percent guarantee that it’s going to be stain free, so here your cloth will be treated with streams, water or vacuums to remove any possible traces of dirt.
+• Post-spotting– This step is, in most cases, not necessary, unlike laundry cleaning because, dry cleaning works very well in removing stains.
+However, it’s not 100 percent guaranteed that it’s going to be stain-free, so here your cloth will be treated with streams, water, or vacuums to remove any possible traces of dirt.

 • Finishing– The wrinkles are rare in dry cleaning, so finishing may not involve ironing, but pressing may be necessary.